-All amounts for cash payments in the table above were converted from Australian Dollars to U.S. Dollars using the conversion rate in effect on the date of invoices submitted by the directors.
+All amounts in the table above were converted from Australian Dollars to U.S. Dollars using the conversion rate in effect on the date of invoices submitted by the directors.

-Pursuant to our director compensation policy approved by our stockholders in 2004, our non-employee directors were collectively entitled to receive a maximum of A\$250,000 (approximately \$267,500 based on a conversion rate of AUD1 to \$1.07) in cash compensation for their service on our board of directors during the year ended June 30, 2011.
-In August 2011, in accordance with the ASX Listing Rules, our stockholders approved an increase to the maximum aggregate cash amount payable to our directors to \$500,000 per fiscal year.
-Our board of directors has the authority to allocate up to the maximum aggregate compensation among the directors in its discretion.
-For the fiscal year ended December 31, 2011, our board of directors paid each of our directors other than our Chairman and our directors affiliated with venture capital funds A\$50,000 in equally quarterly installments.
+Pursuant to our director compensation policy approved by our stockholders in 2004, our non-employee directors were collectively entitled to receive a maximum of A\$250,000 (approximately \$247,500 based on a conversion rate of AUD1 to \$0.99) in cash compensation for their service on our board of directors during the year ended June 30, 2011.
+Our board of directors had the authority to allocate up to the maximum aggregate compensation among the directors in its discretion.
+For the year ended June 30, 2011, our board of directors paid each of our directors other than our Chairman and our directors affiliated with venture capital funds A\$50,000 in equally quarterly installments.
 Our Chairman was paid A\$100,000 annually in equal quarterly installments.
-We historically have not provided cash compensation to our directors affiliated with venture capital funds in connection with their service on our board.
-However, effective October 1, 2011, we revised this policy so that our venture capital affiliated directors are compensated on the same basis as our other directors as described above.

-Our board grants directors stock options or equity awards from time to time, but we do not have a policy of regularly granting of equity or equity-based awards to our directors.
+We historically have not provided compensation to our directors affiliated with venture capital funds in connection with their service on our board.
+Our board may grant directors stock options or equity awards from time to time, but we do not have a policy of regularly granting of equity or equity-based awards to our directors.
 All equity compensation awarded to our directors requires approval by our stockholders pursuant to the ASX Listing Rules.